benfrick/docs-portfolio/doc/commerce/payment/use-payment.md

 Listed below is a sample credit card payment flow.
 In this flow, the consumer is a Nike registered member who has added products and services to the [Checkout](/doc/commerce/checkout/use_checkout.html), provided a shipping address, and has the intention to purchase.

-<i class="numberCircle gray">1</i>Your experience calls [Payment Options](#payment-options) to get a list of valid payment methods for the consumer.
+1. Your experience calls [Payment Options](#payment-options) to get a list of valid payment methods for the consumer.

-<i class="numberCircle gray">2</i>The consumer selects to pay by a non-stored credit card from the list of payment options in your app.
+2. The consumer selects to pay by a non-stored credit card from the list of payment options in your app.

-<i class="numberCircle gray">3</i>Your experience calls [Credit Card Submit](#credit-card-submit) to capture the consumer's credit card information in a PCI-compliant UI.
+3. Your experience calls [Credit Card Submit](#credit-card-submit) to capture the consumer's credit card information in a PCI-compliant UI.
 Since the consumer is a registered member, your experience may ask to store her credit card for future use.

-<i class="numberCircle gray">4</i>If the registered member has chosen to store the credit card for reuse, your experience calls [Stored Payment](#storing-payment) to validate, securely store, and display masked credit card information.
+4. If the registered member has chosen to store the credit card for reuse, your experience calls [Stored Payment](#storing-payment) to validate, securely store, and display masked credit card information.

-<i class="numberCircle gray">5</i>Your experience passes the Checkout and credit card information to [Payment Preview](#payment-preview) in order to allocate the order total across the selected payment methods and generate the Payment Preview ID.
+5. Your experience passes the Checkout and credit card information to [Payment Preview](#payment-preview) in order to allocate the order total across the selected payment methods and generate the Payment Preview ID.

-<i class="numberCircle gray">6</i>Your experience calls [Checkout Preview](/doc/commerce/checkout/api_checkout.html#request-checkout-preview) to validate Checkout and calculate item pricing, shipping and taxes.
+6. Your experience calls [Checkout Preview](/doc/commerce/checkout/api_checkout.html#request-checkout-preview) to validate Checkout and calculate item pricing, shipping and taxes.

-<i class="numberCircle gray">7</i>Your experience calls [Checkout Submit](/doc/commerce/checkout/api_checkout.html#request-checkout-submit) with the Payment Preview ID to validate payment for a final time, authorizes the credit card by calling [Payment Approval](#payment-approval), and submits the Checkout for fulfillment.
+7. Your experience calls [Checkout Submit](/doc/commerce/checkout/api_checkout.html#request-checkout-submit) with the Payment Preview ID to validate payment for a final time, authorizes the credit card by calling [Payment Approval](#payment-approval), and submits the Checkout for fulfillment.

-<i class="numberCircle gray">8</i>Your experience calls [Payment Approval Summary](#get-payment-approval-summary) to display the payment details to the consumer for order confirmation.
+8. Your experience calls [Payment Approval Summary](#get-payment-approval-summary) to display the payment details to the consumer for order confirmation.

 **Sample Credit Card Payment Flow with Stored Payment**